-This topic describes the vector functions supported by OceanBase Database and the considerations for using them.
+This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 Considerations